akain0/StyleTransfer_ViT/README.md

 # Robust Style Transfer with Transformers

 This repository implements and extends the StyTr² architecture for neural style transfer using Vision Transformers.
 Our work focuses on improving robustness under challenging style inputs—particularly abstract art—by introducing novel separability loss functions.
+Our paper can be found in the repository as 'Style_Transfer_ViT.pdf'.

 <p align="center">
   <img width="654" alt="Screenshot 2025-04-30 at 5 10 34 PM" src="https://github.com/user-attachments/assets/b6951fa6-ad13-4ee3-99e6-888367ecea3f" />